-Line 27 - Enter the total of estimated tax payments you made with Form IL-1040-ES, payments made with Form IL-505-I, and any overpayment applied to your 2016 estimated tax from a prior year return.
+Line 27 - Enter the total of estimated tax payments you made with Form IL-1040-ES, payments made with Form IL-505-I, and any overpayment applied to your 2017 estimated tax from a prior year return

-Line 28 - Enter the amount of pass-through withholding payments made on your behalf by a partnership, S-corporation, or trust.
-Attach Schedule K-1-P or K-1-T if payments were made on your behalf but you did not previously claim them.
-Attach corrected Schedule K-1-P or K-1-T, if you are amending the amount of previously claimed credit.
+Line 28 - Enter the amount of pass-through withholding payments (income tax paid) made on your behalf by a partnership, S corporation, or trust.
+Attach Schedule K-1-P or Schedule K-1-T, Beneficiary's Share of Income and Deductions, if payments were made on your behalf but you did not previously claim them.
+Attach corrected Schedule K-1-P or Schedule K-1-T, if you are amending the amount of previously claimed credit.

-Line 29 - If you claimed an Earned Income Tax credit on your previously filed return or if you are filing Form IL-1040-X because you qualified for this credit but did not previously claim it, you must correct or complete Schedule ICR, and attach it to your Form IL-1040-X.
+Line 29 - If you claimed an Earned Income Credit (EIC) on your previously filed return or if you are filing Form IL-1040-X because you qualified for this credit but did not previously claim it, you must correct or complete Schedule IL-EIC, Illinois Earned Income Credit, and attach it to your Form IL-1040-X. If you are changing Line 29 due to a federal change, you must attach proof of federal finalization.